5 Digital Marketing Tips to Boost Your eCommerce Business

 And, it’s the same with digital marketing.
 Your product page can have all the information, the latest 3-D, 360⁰ views, and AI-powered gizmos.
 But when there is too much going on, multiple links, and an unclear call to action, you’ll lose the sale.
 Your buyers are abandoning their carts in confusion because the “BUY NOW” button is surrounded by ten other links asking questions and pointing away from the sale.
 The first rule of eCommerce digital marketing is to use the less-is-more approach.

 Here are some other overlooked or underused methods of asking for the sale.

 - Upselling Adds 30% or More to Your Sales – One study concluded that by merely showing a higher priced item next to the shopper’s choice, 4.25% of all shoppers bought the more expensive item instead.

 - Cross-Selling – You’ve sold them the computer, now sell them the mouse, screen cleaners, and protection plan.
 Cross-selling increases revenue and Customer Lifetime Value (CLV) especially B2B.
 31% of retailers see conversion rate increases from 1% to 15%.

 - Clear & Multiple CTA’s – Use one highlighted, attention-grabbing call to action button above the fold on every page.
 Add other CTA’s in appropriate areas in the middle and bottom of each page.

-No business is immune to these mistakes.
+No business is immune to these mistakes because eCommerce digital marketing is much more complex than it seems.
 A survey of 200 enterprises uncovered the fact that 70% don't display clear calls to action, representing a tremendous loss of opportunity.

 2. Integrate All Your Social Sites for Sales